RSC-IoT/aws-lambda-helpers/README.md

 # AWS Lambda Helpers
-Small commonly used helper functions to be used within with AWS Lambda.
+Small commonly used helper functions to be used with AWS Lambda.

 ## Installation
 `npm install aws-lambda-helpers --save`